Mercury at dichotomy

 Over coming weeks, the distance between Mercury and the Sun will decrease each night as it sinks back into the Sun’s glare.
-The table below lists how long Mercury will remain up after sunset each night; all times are given in London local time.
+The table below lists how long before sunrise Mercury will rise each night; all times are given in London local time.

 |Altitude of Mercury

 |09 Dec 2019||07:51||06:17||10°||west|

 |20 Jan 2020||07:54||08:28||-5°||south-west|